tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The kernel_mr MUST confirm to the following:.

-* Must be transmitted as an array of unsigned 8-bit integers (bytes).
+* Must be transmitted as an array of unsigned 8-bit integers (bytes) in little-endian format.
 * The hashing function used must be blake2b with a 256 bit digest.

 #### Total_kernel_offset